 Normally, lawn mowers have a side or rear chute that propels the clippings either onto a lawn to be bagged later or into an attached bag.
 The mulching kit chops the clippings into significantly smaller pieces so that they decompose much faster.

-The kit itself includes the mulching blade, the pieces needed to attach the kit, and a plug to fill the mower’s discharge opening so that clippings aren’t blown outward the way they normally are.
+The kit itself includes the mulching blade, and the accessories needed to attach the kit, and a plug to fill the mower’s discharge opening so that clippings aren’t blown outward the way they normally are.

 Mulching kits allow you to convert a normal mower to a mulching mower.
 Mulching kits can be an ideal investment if you already own a mower that suits your needs.
 It’s also much cheaper to buy a mulching kit than it is to purchase a brand new mower.

-It’s important to note though that if your grass has gotten extremely long, you may want to bag your clippings rather than mulch them.
+It’s important to note though that if your grass has gotten an inch or two too long, you may want to bag your clippings rather than mulch them.
 Even the reduced-sized clippings could be a bit long if the grass is too unkempt when you go in with the mower.

-Some folks like to keep the mulching blade on even as they’re bagging because the smaller clippings are easier to manage.
+Some folks like to keep the mulching blade on even as they’re bagging because the smaller clippings and leaves are easier to manage.

 All in all, NOT mulching is costing you time and money.
 Mulching mowers allow you to return nutrients to your own lawn, rather than purchasing fertilizer separately, and eliminates the waste of extra products like plastic bags.
 The question isn’t whether you should mulch, but which of these best mulching blades are right for you and your mowing routine.